Easy Barbecue Meals for Travellers

 Finally, we’ll get to the most classic barbecue meal of them all: hamburger and hot dogs.
 This is the most common food you’ll find at any Kiwi barbecue.
 To make your hot dogs extra Kiwi, simply roll the sausage into a slice of bread and top with tomato sauce.
 (Seriously, that’s what they do here).
 For more classic Kiwi dishes, check out 5 Traditional New Zealand Recipes.

-- 1 pack of burger patties1 pack of sausages
+- 1 pack of sausages

-- 1 pack of bread rolls1 loaf of sliced bread
+- 1 loaf of sliced bread

 - 1 bottle of tomato sauce